MatheusFacina/MatheusFacina/README.md

 - 👋 Hi, I’m @MatheusFacina
-- 👀 I’m interested in Finance and Technology
+- 👀 I’m an Economist focused on Finance and Technology
-- 🌱 I’m currently learning Python, SQL, R, Data Analytics and Automation
+- 🌱 I’m currently learning Python, SQL, R, Data Analytics and Data Automation
 - 💞️ I’m looking to collaborate on Automation and Analytics projects
 - 📫 How to reach me: matheusfacinadavid@gmail.com